an-erd/ble_beacon/README.md

 | 3'   | same as 3, but in connected state<br />- during first 2 sec with advertising interval 7.5 ms<br />- after 2 sec with advertising interval 200 ms | <br />450<br />24           |
 | all  | in **idle state** (=sleep), i.e. between peaks from sensor handling, <br />advertising, timer, etc. | 3.7                         |

+Using this figures the **battery life time** can be calculated:

+- In Mode 2 (sensor active, offline buffer but non-scannable non-connectable advertising):
+  220 mAh / 0,0135 mA * 0,7 = 11.407 h = ~1.3 Years
+- In Mode 3 (in addition scannable connectable advertising):
+  220 mAh / 0,0175 mA * 0,7 = 8.800 h = ~1 Year

 **Remark:**

 - The measurement is done with Nordic [Power Profiler Kit](https://www.nordicsemi.com/Software-and-tools/Development-Kits/Power-Profiler-Kit)